The liberal man is the man who knows how to give the right amount of money to the right person in the right way at the right time. – Aristotle

 Next Steps: Youth Financial Literacy Research Project 2020-23

-In order to continue bringing together pedagogical aspects with the science of money, finance and entrepreneurship, the Economics Conference of the Goetheanum and the Pedagogical Section will continue working together through a series of Research Colloquia to be held at the Goetheanum (Switzerland) from 2020 to 2023.
+In order to continue bringing together pedagogical aspects with the science of money, finance and entrepreneurship, the Economics Conference of the Goetheanum and the Pedagogical Section will continue working together through a series of Research Colloquia to be held at the Goetheanum (Switzerland) from 2020 to 2023. link to event flier.

 Participation is open to anyone involved in the teaching of finance and economics, whether as teachers, administrators or those responsible for educational governance.
 The idea is to use the insights of spiritual science to develop together a shared sense of how these two closely-related subjects can be taught, together with the contribution this can make to the economics and financing of schools themselves.